FlutterFlow/flutterflow-documentation/docs/resources/ui/components/component-lifecycle.md

 keyboard shortcuts](/resources/ui/pages/page-lifecycle#on-shortcut-press-action-trigger).

 ### On Dispose [Action Trigger]
 The **On Dispose** action trigger for components allows you to define actions that execute when the page containing the component is navigated away or removed from memory.
-This is particularly useful for performing cleanup tasks specific to the component, such as closing streams, canceling subscriptions, or releasing resources, ensuring efficient memory and resource management.
+It is particularly useful for stopping ongoing operations.

+Imagine a scenario where a [periodic action](../../../resources/control-flow/time-based-logic/periodic-action.md), such as fetching live weather updates, is started in a component when it is loaded (i.e, [On Initialization](#on-initialization-action-trigger)).
+The action runs periodically, providing real-time data updates as long as the component is active.
+However, when the page containg the component is navigated away, you need to stop the periodic action to conserve resources and prevent unnecessary processing.
+By using the On Dispose action trigger, you can safely stop the periodic updates and clean up any associated resources.

 :::info
 The **On Dispose** action trigger is always executed before the [**parent page’s On Dispose**](../pages/page-lifecycle.md#on-dispose-action-trigger).
 This ensures that the component cleans up its resources first, allowing the parent to finalize its disposal without dependencies on the child.